hymnsrepo/hymnsrepo-site/content/hymns/whom-do-you-seek.md

 tags: [communion]
 ---

 **Whom do you seek?
-Whom are you looking for?
+Who are you looking for?
 Whom do you seek?
 Why do you weep?**

 1. I seek the one who brings peace to my people,